 Course Fee and Payment Options

 Price for Sydney-based students

 Course fee – $1700.00

-After successful completion of the course with us, you can find yourself working in the related field as:
+After successful completion of the course, you can apply for jobs such as:

 - Team Leader